argoproj/argo-rollouts/docs/getting-started/setup/index.md

 minikube addons enable ingress
 ```

-Optionaly, Prometheus and Grafana can be installed to utilize progressive delivery functionality:
+Optionally, Prometheus and Grafana can be installed to utilize progressive delivery functionality:

 ```
 # Install Prometheus